Travel advice for coronavirus: Everything you need to know - Local News 8

 Travel advice for coronavirus: Everything you need to know

-With cases reported in locations around the world, the spread of novel coronavirus has travelers on edge.
-Much is still unknown about the outbreak, and health officials are urging caution.
+Meanwhile, the US State Department raised the worldwide travel advisory to Level 3 on Wednesday night — meaning US citizens should reconsider travel abroad.

+“The Department of State advises US citizens to reconsider travel abroad due to the global impact of Covid-19.
+Many areas throughout the world are now experiencing Covid-19 outbreaks and taking action that may limit traveler mobility, including quarantines and border restrictions,” the statement said.

-The US State Department on Sunday issued an advisory warning against cruise travel.
+This announcement follows an advisory issued by the State Department on Sunday warning against cruise travel.

 “US citizens, particularly travelers with underlying health conditions, should not travel by cruise ship,” the warning reads.

-On Monday, Italy announced that a lockdown effective in the north would be extended to the entire country.

-In the United States, large gatherings such as concerts, parades and conferences are increasingly being called off or rescheduled.
+In the US, large gatherings such as concerts, parades and conferences are increasingly being called off or rescheduled.
+On Wednesday, the NBA announced that the season is being suspended after a Utah Jazz player tested positive for Covid-19.

 All travelers should be aware of the virus, pay close attention to travel advisories and health guidance, steer clear of heavily impacted areas and exercise preventive measures.